NXT Halloween Havoc (2025)

-The 2025 NXT Halloween Havoc was a professional wrestling livestreaming event produced by WWE.
-It was the sixth annual Halloween Havoc held for the promotion's developmental brand NXT, and the 18th Halloween Havoc event overall.
-It took place on Saturday, October 25, 2025, at the Findlay Toyota Center in Prescott Valley, Arizona, and was the first Halloween Havoc to be broadcast on Netflix in international markets.
+The 2025 NXT Halloween Havoc was a professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the sixth annual Halloween Havoc produced by WWE for NXT and the 18th Halloween Havoc event overall.
+It took place on October 25, 2025, at the Findlay Toyota Center in Prescott Valley, Arizona, and was the first Halloween Havoc to be broadcast on Netflix in international markets.
 The event featured wrestlers from sister promotion Lucha Libre AAA Worldwide (AAA) and partner promotion Total Nonstop Action Wrestling (TNA).

 Six matches were contested at the event.
 In the main event, Ricky Saints defeated Trick Williams to retain the NXT Championship.
 In other prominent matches, Tatum Paxley defeated Jacy Jayne to win the NXT Women's Championship and DarkState (Dion Lennox and Osiris Griffin) defeated The Broken Hardys (Brother Nero and Broken Matt Hardy) in a Broken Rules match to win the NXT Tag Team Championship.

-The event received mixed to positive reviews from fans and critics, with many considering it to be an improvement over the previous year's event, as well as the NXT Women's Championship match receiving universal acclaim along with the NXT North American Championship receiving praise.
+The event received mixed to positive reviews from fans and critics, with many considering it to be an improvement over the previous year's event, as well as the NXT Women's Championship match receiving universal acclaim along with the NXT North American Championship match receiving praise.
+This was also the final Halloween Havoc to air on Peacock in the United States, as The CW and ESPN Unlimited acquired the rights to broadcast NXT's livestreaming events in April 2026.